Andy-Big/MKS-DLP-alter/README.md

 + Parameter in config file for setting the time for the screensaver to turn on.
 + Parameter in config file for setting the time for the motor disable.

-**To do in the near future:**
-1. Support for anti-aliasing.
-1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.
-1. Support for .photons files.

 ## 21.09.2020 Updates
 **Added/changed:**
 + Added print progress to screensaver.
 + The process for printing with antialiasing has been prepared.
 * Fixed initialization of 2k display.

-**To do in the near future:**
-1. Complete antialiasing support.
-1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.
-1. Support for .photons files.
-1. Upgradeable bootloader and firmware.

 ## 22.09.2020 Updates
 **Added/changed:**
 + Complete antialiasing support.
 + Added processing of individual layer parameters.
 + UV test function completed.

-**To do in the near future:**
-1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.
-1. Support for .photons files.
-1. Upgradeable bootloader and firmware.
-1. Touch panel calibration.

 ## 22.09.2020 Updates
 **Added/changed:**